alexis-leon-delgado/Design-of-a-Quick-Change-Regional-Aircraft/README.md

 # Design-of-a-Quick-Change-Regional-Aircraft
-Preliminary design of a quick-convertible aircraft between passengers and cargo operational modes specifically conceived to operate in short regional range flights and following both EASA and FAA regulations.
+Preliminary design of a quick-convertible aircraft between passengers and cargo operational modes specifically conceived to operate in short regional range flights and following both EASA regulations.

 Solidworks renders of the 3D CAD design: